K8sPlayBook/KubePlaybook/README.md

 ## Acknowledgments

-We would like to thank and acknowledge the developers of Robot-shop and QoTD for their valuable contributions to the testing environment.
+We would like to thank and acknowledge the developers of Robot-shop and QOTD for their valuable contributions to the testing environment.

 For more detailed instructions, refer to the paper[yet to publish).